NurMuhammadCSE/Frontend-Interview-Preparation/Javascript/Javascript-30.md

 // mergedObject is { a: 1, b: 3, c: 4 }
 ```

-### 11. What is a higher-order function?
+### 11.

-Higher-order function in JavaScript is a `function that either takes one or more functions as arguments or returns a function as its result`.
+Higher-order function in JavaScWhat is a higher-order function?ript is a `function that either takes one or more functions as arguments or returns a function as its result`.
 In other words, it operates on functions, either by taking them as arguments, returning them, or both.

 ```js
 function operationOnArray(arr, operation) {